 The dominoes are beginning to fall.

 First Lieutenant Waltz was out near the southern Argoan border when he was overridden by Olive.
-Given Argo’s sudden obtainment of conductors, Werner is sent along with several of his men (Kleine, Gilbert, Bergmann, and Stein) and Nico to the Twin Cities of Gemini to initiate a new deal.
+Given Argo’s sudden obtainment of conductors, Werner is sent along with several of his men (Klaus Kleine, Gilbert Wolff, Emilia Bergmann, and Derik Stein) and Nico Fabrizzio to the Twin Cities of Gemini to initiate a new deal.
 Waiting for them there is Colonel Fritz von Spiel, the main negotiator.